Acura Integra Insurance Rates

 When it comes to the Acura Integra car insurance rates, your premiums depend on your unique demographics as the driver.

-Price estimates include $500 deductibles, minimum liability limits, and includes medical and uninsured motorist coverage.
-Prices are averaged for all 50 U.S. states and for all Integra models.
+Estimates include $500 deductibles, liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all 50 states and for all Integra models.

-For the average 40-year-old driver, Acura Integra insurance rates go from as low as $388 for just liability coverage to the much higher price of $3,214 for high-risk insurance.
+For the average 40-year-old driver, Acura Integra insurance prices range from the cheapest price of $394 for liability-only coverage to the much higher price of $3,196 for a driver that may need high-risk insurance.

-The examples above highlight why everyone should get quotes for a targeted area and risk profile, instead of making a decision based on average rates.
+The ranges above illustrate why everyone should compare rates quotes for a specific zip code and their own driving history, instead of making a decision based on averaged prices.

 Use the form below to get customized rates for your location.